royaals/writr-blogs/README.md

     - `DATABASE_URL`: This should be your PostgreSQL database URL.
 For example, if you're using Docker, it would look something like this: `postgresql://postgres:mysecretpassword@localhost:5432/postgres`.
 If you're using a PostgreSQL provider like Neon.tech, Supabase, Aiven, etc., use the URL they provide.

-5. Edit `wrangler.toml` with the correct Prisma Accelerate connection pool URL.
+5. Edit `wrangler.toml` with the correct Prisma Accelerate connection pool URL and jwt-secret.

 6. Run Prisma migrations.
 This command will apply the database schema changes:
     ```bash